Skip to main content

 4

-Use the Python SDK to run reinforcement steps that read from your BYOB dataset and produce a new checkpoint.
+Use the Python SDK to create a reinforcement fine-tuning step that reads from your BYOB dataset and produces a new checkpoint.

 import time